claresudbery/clare-wiki-ably/pages/think/life/things-i-forget.md

 - SmoothChords Video is in iphone photos (select Videos)
 - The Mahalia recording the video is based on is [this one](https://www.youtube.com/watch?v=r_xXdU4L2Qw)

+## What's that thing called in my shoulder where it feels like it dislocates very briefly and then pops back in again?

+Joint subluxation.